notloged/usenet-drive/README.md

 - `max_ahead_download_segments` (string): The maximum number of segments to download ahead.
 Default value is `1`.
 Be aware that increasing this value will increase the memory usage and connections usage.
 - `max_retries` (int): The maximum number of retries to download a segment.
 Default value is `8`.
 - `max_cache_size_in_mb` (int): The maximum size of the cache in MB.
 Default value is `1024`.
 WARN the tool will fill all this cache as soon as download start.
+- `providers` (UsenetProvider): Usenet providers to download files.
+(It is recommended an unlimited provider for this)

 ## Upload Struct